contextu-al/AirBnB-iOS/readme.md

 In this example, we show how to make a Fancy Announcement, just like the crazy ones your Designer comes up with 🤣.
 Its a simple example to get you started with Contextual Extensibility without needing to hard-code your changes every time you want to update the tip.

-1. Create an account at [Contextual Dashboard](https://dashboard.contextu.al/ "Contextual Dashboard").
-2. Install the Contextual SDK following the instructions for IOS or Android.
+1. Complete the steps in "No Code" above.
-3. Add the sample wrapper code  *FancyAnnouncement* to your App.
+2. Add the sample wrapper code  *FancyAnnouncement* to your App.
-4. Copy-Paste the instantiation of the Guide Component AFTER the Contextual SDK registration.
+3. Copy-Paste the instantiation of the Guide Component AFTER the Contextual SDK registration.
-5. Build your App and Run it on a phone or
+4. Build your App and Run it on a phone or
-6. Go to the Dashboard and create a guide:
+5. Go to the Dashboard and create a guide:
  * Use this [video]( https://vimeo.com/863886653#t=0m58s "Another Guide Creation How-to") to see the steps
  * choose “Display the guides on any screen of your app” and
  * pick one of the “Standard” Contextual Announcement Templates.
  * Preview the Announcement on your Phone - it should look similar to the template
-7. Now go to the Extensibility section in the sidebar and paste in the JSON as follows:
+6. Now go to the Extensibility section in the sidebar and paste in the JSON as follows:
 `
 {
   "guideBlockKey": "FancyAnnouncement"